formagGinoo/GuiLongchaoReverse/README.md

 }
 catch (Exception ex) { ... }
 ```
-So we manage to get:
+So we add this pieace of imformation in the reimplementation and we manage to get this:
 ```shell
 File found: C:\Program Files (x86)\haowancheng\GuiLongchaoBili\game\GuiLongchao_Data\PersistentPath\Patch\Lua\Xlualibs.bytes
 Reading file head...